centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/dashboards.md

 Most of the widgets usually follow these steps:

 - **Step 1:** Select the type of widget.
-Widget parameters then depend on the widget you select.
+The widget parameters then depend on the widget you select.
 - **Step 2:** Select resources.
 - **Step 3:** Select metrics.